Heterogeneity-robust granular instruments: General model and main results

 \subsection{GIV under spillover coefficient heterogeneity}

-In general, the \cite{Gabaix2020} GIV estimand $\phi^{GIV}$ under spillover coefficient heterogeneity cannot be interpreted as a weighted average of the spillover coefficients of individual units.
-From Equation \ref{equation:GK_contamination}, the spillover coefficient homogeneity assumption is necessary for the instrumental variable exclusion restriction to hold, as it ensures the endogenous term $r_{St}$ is differenced away.
+In general, the baseline \cite{Gabaix2024} GIV estimand $\phi^{GIV}$ under spillover coefficient heterogeneity cannot be interpreted as a positive-weighted average of unit-specific spillover coefficients.
+From Equation \ref{equation:GK_contamination}, the spillover coefficient homogeneity assumption is necessary for the instrumental variables exclusion restriction to hold, as it ensures the endogenous term $r_{St}$ is differenced away.
 When shock variances are homogeneous across countries, Proposition \ref{prop:GIV_het_elasticities} (below) decomposes the GIV estimand into an equal-weighted spillover coefficient term and a term that depends on $(\phi_S - \phi_E)$.
 The bias is larger when the spillover coefficient varies systematically with the size distribution, giving rise to a larger gap between $\phi_S$ and $\phi_E$.
-Moreover, as also discussed in \cite{Gabaix2020}, the bias is smaller when the number of units is large.
+Moreover, as also discussed in Appendix D.8 of \cite{Gabaix2024}, the bias is smaller when the number of units is large.